-- Cold ears, and a cold tip of the tail.
+- Cold ears, paws, and the tip of the tail.
 These are the first body parts to lose heat, and the last to warm up.
 Your cat will appreciate a heat source if these extremities feel cool.

 - Resting on a radiator.
 This one is fairly obvious – your cat is attempting to gain heat straight from the source.
 Don’t panic if you see your cat doing this.
 Cat skin is pretty sturdy, and can handle the temperature.
 Just try not to let them stay on for too long as a precaution.

 - Curling in a ball.
 Some felines find this to be a comfortable position.
 A cat tucking their paws and tail beneath their body may be preserving heat, though.